 The right hybrid depends on your value drivers and customer behavior.
 We worked with a client who combined per-user ($50 per user) with usage-based storage fees ($0.10 per GB).
 This let them capture expansion from both team growth and increased product usage.
 Their expansion rate went from 3% monthly (per-user only) to 7% monthly (hybrid model).

 These ranges matter for valuation.
-Investors value high net revenue retention and gross margin.
+Investors value high net revenue retention and gross margin, but also look closely at customer lifetime value and overall customer lifetime, both of which are influenced by your pricing model and its effect on retention and upsell opportunities, which is why robust SaaS cohort retention metrics and analysis are so important.
 If your pricing model delivers 105% NRR when usage-based competitors deliver 120% NRR, that’s a competitive disadvantage unless you have other strengths.

 Select your pricing model based on these factors: